jgerace/jgerace.github.io/_posts/2024-09-14-ai-and-writing.md

 ---
-title: "AI and writing: Everyone needs to chill"
+title: "AI and the writing process: Creative catalyst, and sympathy for NaNoWriMo"
 excerpt_separator: "<!--more-->"
 classes: wide
 tags: